ashwinarun00/payrollanalysis/README.md

 The next phase consists of exploratory data analysis followed by data visualisation.
 This summarises the key features and provides an overall view of the data.

 Final phase includes the model building part and prediciton of values.
 This is provided in pred.R.

+The overall workflow with code is provided in Final Summary.Rmd